Lomray-Software/microservice-nodejs-lib/README.md

 ### This package includes instruments for creating:
 - Gateways
 - Microservices
+- Sockets

 ### Installation:
 ```bash
 npm i --save @lomray/microservice-nodejs-lib
 ```

+## Investigate
+Take a look at [Microservices](https://github.com/Lomray-Software/microservices) to more understand how it works.

 ### Example
 Go to `example` folder and check out the example of creating __microservice__ and __gateway__.